Gianpavian/ML-Based-Models-for-Dow-Data-Challenge/Dataset/Readme.md

-Merupakan set data yang digunakan untuk training dan validasi model.
+It is a dataset used for training and validating the model.
-Set data ini didapatkan dari modifikasi set data original dengan mengubah format timestamp pada set data menjadi hour(jam) dan menghilangkan non-numeric values seperti '!' dan 'inf'
+This dataset is obtained by modifying the original dataset by converting the timestamp format in the dataset to hours and removing non-numeric values such as '!' and 'inf'